Cancer Canyon

 But I should warn you, the canyon can be dangerous.

-From the first river exploration by John Wesley Powell and his crew of 1869 to air crashes, accident-prone tourists and even hopeless souls jumping to their deaths
+From the first river exploration by John Wesley Powell and his crew of 1869 to air crashes, accident-prone tourists and even hopeless souls jumping to their deaths.
+This map by @kennethfield explores the story of those deaths.

 No matter how hard you try, the fact that you have cancer will sink in and create a new set of challenges.
 The word cancer has a stigma like no other disease.
 People don't know what to say and some people will avoid you entirely.